Pleasant Prospect: Description

-The architectural design and unique features of the house were documented in the permanent collection of the Historic American Buildings Survey (HABS) at the Library of Congress in 1936 and again in 1983.
+The architectural design and unique features of the house were documented in the permanent collection of the Historic American Buildings Survey at the Library of Congress in 1936 and again in 1983.
 This documentation notes: "Pleasant Prospect reflects the wealth and elegance of the upper class of planters in Prince George's County during the late 18th and early 19th century.
 The house was unusually large and well appointed for its time, with a large hall or passage, formal parlor, separate dining room and a library in the main block of the first floor."